Minister of Local Government (Manitoba)

 The Minister of Local Government is a cabinet minister in the province of Manitoba, Canada.
 The position was created in 1999 as the Minister of Intergovernmental Affairs.
 The portfolio was designated as Intergovernmental Affairs and Trade from November 2003 to September 2006, when responsibility for trade was shifted to the new portfolio of Competitiveness, Training and Trade.
 Then, the portfolio went back to being called Intergovernmental Affairs.
 In November 2009, when Greg Selinger became Premier, the portfolio was renamed Local Government.
-In October 2013, it was renamed Municipal Government.
+In October 2013, it was renamed Municipal Government, and was then renamed Municipal Relations in 2014.
+In 2023, the responsibility for Northern relations was transferred from Manitoba Indigenous Reconciliation to Municipal Relations.